farnswj1/PokemonAPI/README.md

 To run the web API, run `docker compose up -d`, then go to http://localhost/api/docs using your web browser.

 ## Populating the Database
 This project provides data to use for the project.
 Populating the database should only be done once to avoid duplicate data.
-To do so, run `docker exec api python manage.py loaddata data.json`.
+To do so, run `docker exec app python manage.py loaddata data.json`.

-To create a staff user, run `docker exec -it api python manage.py createsuperuser` and fill out the fields in the prompt.
+To create a staff user, run `docker exec -it app python manage.py createsuperuser` and fill out the fields in the prompt.